baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

      } : (Int \/ Bool) -> Int : (Int ->  Int) /\ (Bool -> Int)
 ```

+It is also worthwhile noting that, more generally, in calculi with union
+and intersection types, elimination/introduction constructs for
+union/intersection types can often be dually used to serve as the
+introduction/elimination construct for intersection/union types.
+For instance, Dunfield notes that her merge operator (which is
+primarely presented as a way to introduce values with intersection types)
+can also be viewed/used as an elimination form for union types
+(see the discussion in the last paragraph of page 7 in the reference
+that we provide).

-It would also be possible to extend our system by the conventional
+It would also be possible to extend our system by the following
-typing rule
+conventional typing rule to accept more terms of an intersection type
+like `\x. x : (Int -> Int) & (Bool -> Bool)`.
+Although such extension
+would be orthogonal to the main contributions of this work.

 ```
 T |- e <= A     T |- e <= B